ecosensors/Paperless-Raspberry-Pi5/README.md

 ## Installation of the Raspberry

-After you have assembled the SSD hat onto the Raspberry Pi, connect an Ethernet cable from your home router to the Ethernet port on your Raspberry Pi.
-Connect a keyboard and an Micro-HDMI cable to a monitor.
+After you have assembled the SSD hat onto the Raspberry Pi, connect an Ethernet cable from your home router to the Ethernet port of your Raspberry Pi5.
+Connect a keyboard and an Micro-HDMI cable to a monitor (HDMI).
 Power on your Raspberry Pi and hold down the Shift key.

 (In progress)

+## Miscellaneous
+On your Internet Box (home router), I recommend reserving the IP address assigned by your router (DHCP) for your Raspberry Pi, according to its MAC address.
+In that way, your Raspberry will always have the same IP address.

+All steps bellow are done with command lines.
+So, you will need to be connect to your Raspberry with `ssh usernanem@hostname.local` from the terminal of your Macbook...

+As you connected a monitor, and keyboard and a mouse to your Rasoberry, you can perform the following steps from the terminal of your Raspberry, as well.

 ## Docker